 - Spending crypto on goods and services.

-- Gifting crypto - if you're the recipient of the gift.
+- Gifting crypto - if you're the recipient of the gift (refer to the gift section for more details).

 - Staking rewards.